egovernments/test-automation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 DIGIT Test Automation framework majorly deals with various API services validation.
 It enables to test and validate back end services across all active environments and as well as tenant ids.
-For more details on framework architecture please refer the [documentation](https://digit-discuss.atlassian.net/wiki/spaces/EPE/pages/1028521985/Automation+Framework+Knowledge+Base)
+For more details on framework architecture please refer the [documentation](https://digit-discuss.atlassian.net/wiki/spaces/EPE/pages/1028521985/Automation+Framework+Knowledge+Base).
+For guide on Kafka Producer Consumer approach, please refer to [documentation](https://digit-discuss.atlassian.net/wiki/spaces/DD/pages/1540587710/Kafka+Consumer+Producer+Approach)

 <!-- Technology Used -->
 ### Technology Used